dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 that implements the Dafny language.

 The development of the Dafny language and tool is a GitHub project at [https://github.com/dafny-lang/dafny](https://github.com/dafny-lang/dafny).
-The project is open source, with collaborators from various organizations and additional contributors welcome.
+The project is open source, with collaborators from various organization; additional contributors are welcome.
 The software itself is licensed under the [MIT license](https://github.com/dafny-lang/dafny/blob/master/LICENSE.txt).

 ## 25.1.
 Introduction

-The `dafny` tool implements the following capabilities:
+The `dafny` tool implements the following primary capabilities, implemented as various _commands_ with the `dafny` tool:

 - checking that the input files represent a valid Dafny program (i.e., syntax, grammar and name and type resolution);
 - verifying that the program meets its specifications, by translating the program to verification conditions